ooreilly/mydocstring/README.md

 request to discuss it before you implement it and make a pull request.

 If you are contributing new code, then
-1. Make sure to fork the repository and create a new branch `git checkout -b my_feature`.
+1. First, fork the repository and create your own branch.
+Commit your changes to this branch.
-2. Implement your feature and prepare a test case using `pytest` to demonstrate how your feature works and that it performs according to expectations.
+2. In your commit, please include a test case that demonstrates that your contribution works as expected using `pytest`.
    Having a test case will make it easier to review your code and therefore lead to your pull request being approved faster.
-Also use `pylint` to check syntax and code quality.
+Please also use `pylint` to check for issues.
 During development it is usually simplest to disable reports via `pylint my_feature.py --reports=n` and then enable again once all issues have been corrected.
 Make sure that you test all parts of your code using a coverage tool such as `py-cov`.